dambar11803/Home-Loan-Approval-System-Using-Machine-Learning/README.md

 ## 📌 Project Overview

-This project is the implementation of my Master’s Thesis, aimed at automating the home loan eligibility and amount prediction system using Machine Learning.
-The primary objective was to analyze and model real-world loan application data from **Rastriya Banijya Bank Limited (RBBL)**, Nepal’s largest commercial bank, and develop an intelligent system that helps in predicting the suitable loan amount based on client information.
+This project is the implementation of my Master’s Thesis, aimed at automating the home loan eligibility and loan approval prediction system using Machine Learning.
+The primary objective was to analyze and model real-world loan application data from **Rastriya Banijya Bank Limited (RBBL)**, Nepal’s largest commercial bank, and develop an intelligent system that helps in predicting the loan approval/rejection based on client information.

 ---